Okay, so you like to play chess with your opponent, but you want to know how many chess games are possible? Then you are in right place!

 For example, if both the players are left with their kings only, then whichever square you will move or whichever move you will play it will be of no use.
 Since you don’t have enough pieces to checkmate each other the game ends in a draw.

 50 move rule: As per this rule, if no capture has been made and no pawn has been moved in the last 50 moves then a player can claim a draw.
-The main purpose of this rule is stop the players who have no chance of winning or who are seeking to win the game just by tiring the opponent.
+The main purpose of this rule is to stop the players who have no chance of winning or who are seeking to win the game just by tiring the opponent.

 Note that the draw doesn’t occur automatically under the fifty move rule, but instead, the draw must be claimed by the player whose turn is to move.

 Threefold Repetition: As per this rule, a player can claim a draw if the same position occurs three times.
 However, do note that the game doesn’t end in a draw automatically when the position occurs for the third time.
-Instead, one of the player has to claim the draw on their turn with their arbiter.
+Instead, one of the players has to claim the draw on their turn with their arbiter.

 Fivefold Repetition: As per this rule, if the same position occurs for five times then the arbiter can intervene and declare the game as drawn.
 No claim is required by the players.

 Online chess games: You might be thinking that the chess games you play online can last forever, but that’s not correct, because chess rules are applied to every sector.